 Beginning with the latter, lessons from the book are not just in the extraordinary detail, but in the constant dilemma of assessing fieldwork material.
 As the authors observe, “We investigate the past not to deduce practical political lessons, but to find out what really happened.”
 In the years following the violence several investigation teams descended on Nyemo—reminding me of the 1974 visit to Gaoluo of a team seeking material on the Boxer uprising of 1900 (see my Plucking the winds, pp.37–42 and n.42).

 The authors seek to assure the reliability of interviews by collating a wide range of accounts (including but not limited to interrogations and confessions), from victims and perpetrators, members of both factions, ordinary people caught up in the events, officials and soldiers.
 So they claim:

 “in the end we feel confident that we are able to represent the different attitudes and experiences in Nyemo accurately.”

 Alas, multiple interpretations are always likely to emerge, depending on people’s experience of the society in question and their whole worldview.

 Thus Makley argues:

 Despite the complex and copious data which they present, the authors’ overwhelmingly statist perspective and the bluntness of their analytic tools obscure their conclusions and leave us with little against which to assess them.
 In the end, they echo the findings of the state teams charged with re-investigating and re-labeling the Nyemo events in the mid-80s.
-They refer throughout to “the Nyemo incident”, the term which the 1980s team used to re-categorize the events as isolated local conflicts rather than fundamentally ethnic “rebellion” against Chinese rule.
+They refer throughout to “the Nyemo incident”, the term which the 1980s team used to re-categorise the events as isolated local conflicts rather than fundamentally ethnic “rebellion” against Chinese rule.